Beanzilla/item_replicator/README.md

-# Item Clone
+# Item Replicator

-Clone items with ease.
+Replicate items with ease.

 ## What's in the box